 - What do you imagine your partner (or birth attendant) would do/say?

 - What would it mean about you if this happened?

 - How have you faced crises in the past?

 - What, if anything, can you do to prepare for, or even prevent, what you are worrying about?
 What’s keeping you from doing it?
 If there is nothing you can do to prevent it, how would you like to handle the situation?

 Exploring your fears and concerns through this exercise, especially the ones you are hesitant to open up about, can help shift your thinking from feeling frozen by fear to feeling prepared with coping strategies and solid back-up plans.
-You will also find that sharing your worries helps you feel more supported by your chosen birth team, or may encourage you to seek out a more supportive team if you feel your worries are not addressed with seriousness and compassion.
+You will also find that sharing your worries helps you feel more supported or may encourage you to seek professional help.

 20-25% of people experience mood and anxiety disorders during the perinatal period, which is defined as the time from conception up through two years postpartum.
 We hear a lot about perinatal depression, but perinatal anxiety is just as common, and tends to reach its most severe levels in the last trimester of pregnancy.